-Waiting on God, in true surrender, doesn’t come natural to us.
+Are you looking for scriptures about waiting on the Lord?
+Waiting on God, in true surrender, doesn’t come naturally to us.
 Perhaps that’s God’s purpose, the mountain we must climb.
 There are benefits as we wait on God for direction, the next step in this journey, a healing, that financial break-through, for the family or friend we are praying for.

 We want what we want and we want it NOW!

 God sits on His throne and tells us to wait.
 Not now, maybe later.
 Wait till it’s His timing, wait till He aligns everything up for His good, waiting for us to surrender to Him, waiting for us to let go of that thing that is holding us back.
 He tells us to wait.